chr1st1ank/speeding-up-python/README.md

 The task is to calculate sums per group key on tabular data.
 Input is a dictionary of columns, output is a dictionary of aggregates in columns.

 ### 3. String slice
 Input is a list of unicode strings.
 Every string has to be sliced and the first n characters have to be returned.
 The difficulty lies in the proper handling of unicode characters.

-ASCII characters are overrepresented in the test strings (like in many real applications).
+### 4. Ngram count
+Count the number of occurences of each character ngram in a list of strings.

 ## Comments on the frameworks / languages used